enthought/traitsui/docs/source/traitsui_user_manual/factories_advanced_extra.rst

 The tabular editor works in conjunction with an adapter class, derived from TabularAdapter.
 The tabular adapter interfaces between the tabular editor and the data being displayed.
 The tabular adapter is the reason for the flexibility and power of the tabular editor to display a wide variety of data.
+For more detailed information about the TabularAdapter class please see :ref:`advanced-tabular-adapter`.

 The most important attribute of TabularAdapter is **columns**, which is list of columns to be displayed.
 Each entry in the **columns** list can be either a